johanahuertas/execai-capstone/README.md

 - OAuth tokens are stored locally in `backend/.tokens/`
 - The project currently targets local development and demo use
-- The assistant supports both:
+- The assistant supports hybrid intent parsing with fallback behavior
-  - rule-based intent parsing
+- The draft generator supports OpenAI, Groq, and template fallbacks
-  - optional LLM-based parsing when configured
+- The system is designed so the orchestrator remains provider-agnostic
-- If AI credentials are not available, the rule-based system still works
+- Follow-up draft revisions rely on lightweight session context rather than persistent memory

 ------------------------------------------------------------------------

 ## Troubleshooting

-### Google is not connected
+### A provider is not connected

 - Check that the backend is running
 - Check that the `.env` file exists